 Pension saving can be a very tax-efficient way to save for your retirement.
 Making pension contributions can also be a good way to take money out of your business before an eventual sale.

-If you have employees, you almost certainly need to provide an employee pension scheme.
-The simplest option might be for you to be a member of this pension scheme.
-But there are also plenty of alternatives.
+If you provide an employee pension scheme, the simplest solution might be for you to be a member of this scheme.
+But there are other pension options for business owners.

-If you are a sole trader, you might simply set up your own personal pension.
-Or in a larger organisation, you might want to provide some kind of executive pension plan that makes more generous pension contributions for yourself (and perhaps other key employees).
+If you are a sole trader, you might set up your own personal pension scheme.
+In a larger organisation, you might want to provide some kind of executive pension plan that makes more generous pension contributions for yourself (and perhaps other key employees).

 If your business is a company, having pension contributions made directly by the employer (rather than out of your income) offers additional National Insurance savings.
 As a company you might also consider using a Small Self-administered Scheme (SSAS) which allows part of the money saved to be used to fund the business.